 include Ollerton Pit Wood, Brierley Forest Park and

 Several years after closure, the spoil heaps of all of Nottinghamshire's former Collieries were topped with a stone aggregate and soil, then planted with a mix of both deciduous and coniferous trees.
 The range of deciduous trees included Alder (Alnus glutinosa) and other species of Alnus.

 Small trees and young regenerative growth are generally most favoured by Agelastica alni, but these soon become stripped of foliage in cases of large numbers of both adults and larvae.
-As seen at Manton Pit Wood in September 2015, replacement leaf growth is attacked later in the Summer/Autumn, with adults moving to other Alders as food supply becomes short.
+As seen at Manton Pit Wood in September 2015 and each subsequent year.
+Replacement leaf growth is attacked later in the Summer/Autumn, with adults moving to other Alders as food supply becomes short.